|Ted William Miller|

 And like the sick and twisted logic puzzle that it is, if Ted and Sandy are full siblings, their shared father is Eldon Miller.
 Ted's paternal doubts were proven false.
 And for those purists who will chime in that these results only truly indicate that Ted and Sandy were full siblings, and their father could be anyone who fathered them both in 1940 and 1942, the link to Eldon Miller was confirmed via other DNA matches.

-And if Ted and Sandy are full siblings, yet half-siblings to Carol.
-And Carol is a half-sibling to Dianne, the results are unavoidably clear.
+Ted and Sandy are full siblings, yet half-siblings to Carol.
+Carol is a half-sibling to Dianne.
+The results then are unavoidably clear.

 Eldon DeWayne Miller was the father of Ted William Miller, born in 1940, and Sandra Kay Miller, born in 1942.